King George VI is planning his annual summer retreat in his English countryside estate.

 Loafers have practically taken the shoe industry by storm in recent times because men all over the world appreciate the convenience and comfort they offer.

-If you pride Italian leather and shoemakers combined with a New York-inspired design, take a look at PAUL EVANS.
+If you pride Italian leather and fine craftsmanship, take a look at ACE MARKS.